 Anyway Stinking Iris is not that bad, some say it is a bit reminiscent of roast beef, I don’t agree, well it is not like the delicious roast beef which is served in our house.
-The flower is a typical Iris design with three sections, however it is a pale cream colour blending into a pinky purple colour and not that attractive, nothing like the Yellow Flag Iris, however when freshly in bloom it does have it subtleties as you can see.
+The flower is a typical Iris design with three sections, however it is a pale cream colour blending into a pinky purple colour and not as attractive as the Yellow Flag Iris, however when freshly in bloom it does have it subtleties as you can see.

 The photograph above was taken in late June.
 There is a nice big clump growing at Symonds Yat just by the path from the car park up to the viewing point and I have been watching that plant with an intention to get some nice shots and when I visited recently ( early June) it was way off flowering, the buds had not even pushed their way out from between the leaves, the only indication that they would eventually produce flowers was a slight swelling lower down the leaf area.
 A few weeks earlier I had photographed some flowers which were all but over, these were growing beside the road near to Chepstow.

 It is a native species but is also often grown in gardens, it is quite tolerant of shade and wet conditions, it also often grows in hedge banks.
 However it is not evenly distributed, being more southerly and western, although it is also fairly common in Suffolk.

 I recall seeing it growing many years ago when I first took some students to Braunton Burrows a reserve in Wales, this is a sand dune habitat.
 My recollection was that they were growing in the dune slacks.
 However I looked up Braunton Burrows and this is what I found in a description of their Crow Point nature trail.